-And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient (II Timothy 2:24).
+“And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient.”
+(2 Timothy 2:24)

 Patience and gentleness are invaluable Christian virtues in any occupation.
-Teaching, however, involves other attributes as well, and these are effectively set forth by Paul in the second letter to young Pastor Timothy.
+Teaching, however, involves other attributes as well, and these are effectively set forth by Paul in the second letter to young pastor Timothy.
 Consider just four of these important exhortations to God-called teachers.

 Be straight.
-Soundness in doctrine is absolutely essential, the most vital criterion of all.
-Hold fast the form of sound words. . . .
-Shun profane and vain babblings: . . .
-Preach the word; . . .
+Sound doctrine is absolutely essential, the most vital criterion of all.
+“Hold fast the form of sound words. . . .
+Shun profane and vain babblings. . . .
+Preach the word . . .
 Exhort with all longsuffering and doctrine. . . .
-Endure sound doctrine (1:13; 2:16; 4:2,3).
+Endure sound doctrine” (1:13; 2:16; 4:2-3).
 Straight doctrine is the basis of everything.

 Be strong.
 One can, of course, be strong and gentle at the same time, and this is what God requires.
-Thou therefore, my son, be strong in the grace that is in Christ Jesus (2:1).
-A non-gracious Christian leader is a dis-grace to his calling.
+“Thou therefore, my son, be strong in the grace that is in Christ Jesus” (2:1).
+A non-gracious Christian leader is a disgrace to his calling.

 Be studious.
-The Lord has given us His inspired word, and a sound mind with which to study it, as well as the Holy Ghost which dwelleth in us (1:7, 14) to illuminate it, and He expects us to be diligent in its use.
-Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth (2:15).
+The Lord has given us His inspired Word, and a “sound mind” with which to study it, as well as “the Holy Ghost which dwelleth in us” (1:7, 14) to illuminate it, and He expects us to be diligent in its use.
+“Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth” (2:15).

 Be steadfast.
-As he concludes, Paul foresees the awful spiritual and moral conditions of the last dayssurely enough to intimidate and discourage any Christian.
-But, he then says continue . . . in the things which thou hast learned (3:14).
+As he concludes, Paul foresees the awful spiritual and moral conditions of the last days— surely enough to intimidate and discourage any Christian.
+“But,” he then says “continue . . . in the things which thou hast learned” (3:14).
 This exhortation is followed by the strongest passage on the full divine inspiration, authority, and sufficiency of the Scriptures to be found in the Bible.
-Regardless of circumstances, a Christian teacher must maintain sound doctrine, be both strong and gracious, be diligent in handling the Scriptures, and just live there in the word of God.
+Regardless of circumstances, a Christian teacher must maintain sound doctrine, be both strong and gracious, be diligent in handling the Scriptures, and just “live there” in the Word of God.
 HMM